-Animals can be classified into two main groups: Vertebrates and invertebrates.
-The main difference between vertebrates and invertebrates is that invertebrates do not have a backbone or a spinal column.
-Examples of vertebrates include humans, birds and snakes while examples of invertebrates include insects and flatworms.
+Animals can be classified into two main groups: vertebrates and invertebrates.
+The main difference between vertebrates and invertebrates is that invertebrates, like insects and flatworms, do not have a backbone or a spinal column.
+Examples of vertebrates include humans, birds, and snakes.

 |About||Animals without a backbone||Animals with an internal skeleton made of bone are called vertebrates.|

 |Physical Characteristics||Multicellular; no back bone; no cell walls; reproduce sexually; heterotrophic.||Well-developed internal skeleton; highly developed brain; have advanced nervous system; outer covering of protective cellular skin.|

 |Classification||30 phyla||Classified into five groups: fish, amphibians, reptiles, birds, and mammals.|

 |Species||98% of animal species are invertebrates.||2% of the animal species are vertebrates.|

 |Number of species||~2 million named, many millions more not yet identified||57,739|